-We are exposed to equity price risk as a result of our available-for-sale equity securities, including publiclytraded equities, and we manage our equity investment portfolio in accordance with our internal policies and procedures.
+We are exposed to equity price risk as a result of our available-for-sale equity securities, including publicly-traded equities, and we manage our equity investment portfolio in accordance with our internal policies and procedures.

 The table below presents the carrying amount and unrealized gain or loss for our available-for-sale equity securities traded in an active market and with quoted market price as of December 31, 2016.

-Carrying Amount Unrealized Gain Unrealized Loss NT\$ NT\$ (in millions) NT\$ Available-for-sale equity securities (in initions) Domestic listed stocks 2,521 144
+- - Carrying Amount NT\$ Unrealized Gain NT\$ (in millions) Unrealized Loss NT\$

+Available-for-sale equity securities

+Domestic listed stocks 2,521 144